Deonixlive/rpsgame/README.md

 > ai = game.Selector()

-To predict the players mext moves use:
+To predict the players next move use:

 > ai.turn()  #Prediction will be random if you dont update after a player move